Ctrl-F to search within page

 1952 - The George W. and Virginia Kelly Residence, 150 Riding Lane, Southern Pines NC.
-Sold in 1993 to Marion McCullough, the current owner's mother.
+Sold in 1993 to Marion McCullough.
 When she died, daughter Denis McCullough bought it in 1996.
-She has done a great job adding a conventional roof while keeping the spirit of the original design, not an easy task with a Matsumoto home.
+She added a conventional roof while keeping the spirit of the original design, not an easy task with a Matsumoto home.
 Photos by Glenn Dickerson.
 Pond photo by George Smart.

 1953 – The C. A. "Gus" and Marion Aretakis Residence, 309 Transylvania in Raleigh.
 Built by Frank Walser.
-Still occupied by the family.
 Two of Aretakis's sons went on to pursue housing as a profession: one as a developer, the other an architect.
+Still owned by the Aretakis family as of 2017.
 Landscape architecture by Lewis Clarke.

-1954 – The Milton Julian Residence, 101 Ledge Lane in Chapel Hill.
+1954 – The Milton Julian Residence, 101 Ledge Lane, Chapel Hill.
 Built by Frank Walser.
 Designed for Milton Julian, locally known proprietor of Milton's Clothing Cupboard and uncle to international designer Alexander Julian.
 The family had to go to the North Carolina Supreme Court to overcome neighborhood opposition to the home's unique design.
 Until the area's principal developer Professor Coker's death in 1953, he or his wife had personally approved all house plans prior to construction and apparently required new home builders to consult with the university architects.
 Coker naturally favored the popular revival styles of the period.
 This design review process ceased after his death.
 The neighbors argued that the design was not in character with surrounding houses and attempted to use the deed restrictions in the subdivision governing aesthetic harmony to prevent Julian from building his home.
 They sued all the way to the North Carolina Supreme Court which ruled the design covenants were personal to Coker and therefore unenforceable.